canakinumab (Subcutaneous route)

 Proper Use of canakinumab

-A nurse or other trained health professional will give you canakinumab in a hospital or clinic setting. canakinumab is given as a shot under your skin.
+A nurse or other trained health professional will give you or your child canakinumab in a hospital or clinic setting. canakinumab is given as a shot under your skin.

 canakinumab comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.